shariq1989/cookbook/content/recipe/Chorizo_Breakfast_Burrito.md

 #### DIRECTIONS

 1. Oil the pan over medium heat and add onions and potatoes.
 Cover and cook until tender.
-2. Remove lid and cook the potatoes until golden brown.
+2. Remove lid and cook until potatoes turn golden brown.
-3. Add scallions and stir for 30 secs.
+3. Add scallions and stir for 30 seconds.
 4. In a small bowl, combline eggs, salt, and garlic powder.
 4. Add chorizo and egg mixture to the skillet and bring to a soft scramble.
-5. Warm tortillas on a pan, 30 sec. on both sides.
+5. Warm tortillas on a pan, 30 seconds on both sides.
 6. Divide the chorizo mixture into each tortilla, sprinkle with cheese, and serve.